Do Something (1929 song)

 Kane also had a hit recording of the song for Victor Records, which she recorded in 1929.
 The sheet music, bearing Kane's photo, and phonograph record both state that the song is from Nothing But the Truth.
+The song was also used in the soundtrack of the film Syncopation (1929) where it was sung by Dorothy Lee and Morton Downey.

-The song was also used in the soundtrack of the film Syncopation (1929) where it was sung by Dorothy Lee.
+Lyrics

 The lyrics to the song are as follows: